What Does JPEG Stand For?

 Subscribe to our YouTube Channel

 JPEG is short for joint photographic experts group.
-JPEG is probably the best file type to use for saving space.
-JPEG is the file format you’re going to use most of the time because it can be compressed really well.
-The exceptions are if you need a vector file or transparency in the file.
+It is the best file type to use for saving space and can be compressed really well.
+However, there are exceptions when you need a vector file or transparency in the file.

 PNG is really good for transparency and great at making crystal clear images for text and logos.
 Any picture or photo found online should be a JPEG.